 Which Coins are Preforming Well Tends to Rotate (Cryptocurrency Market Cycles and Historical Repeating Trends)

-In cryptocurrency, which coins are preforming well tends to rotate.
-Sometimes BTC is dominant, sometimes alts are, sometimes ETH or XRP will take the lead, etc.
+In cryptocurrency, which coins are performing well tends to rotate.
+Sometimes BTC is dominant, sometimes alts are, sometimes a single coin like ETH will take the lead.

-In general, Cryptocurrency tends to be pattern-based when it comes to prices and volume.
+In general, Cryptocurrency tends to be pattern-based, especially when it comes to price.

 One pattern-of-sorts that tends to occur is that it is common for a certain coin, or a certain set of coins, to be a hot commodity while other coins or sets of coins that were previously hot cool off.
 Is ETH hot?
 Is Dogecoin hot?
 Is it alt season?
 Is it DeFi season?
 Or is BTC just outperforming everything?
 Is everything bullish?
 Is everything bearish?
 Each one of these phases is a different part of self-similar repeating crypto cycles.

-In other words, which coins have high volume and rapid price increases tends to rotate as buyers and sellers shift from coin to coin like oddly timed clockwork.
+In other words, which coins have high volume and rapid price increases tend to rotate as buyers and sellers shift from coin to coin like oddly timed clockwork.

 There is generally some rhyme and reason here, a run is often spurred on by good news and the end of a run spurred on by bad news, but one should note that what counts as “news” can be pretty weak (a simple internet rumor is often news enough to spark on or squash a run; so keep that in mind).